Performance-Driven QUBO for Recommender Systems on Quantum Annealers: EXPERIMENT

 \subsection{PDQUBO vs Traditional Feature Selection}

-Here, we examine the performance differences between Quantum-based QUBO algorithms (including PDQUBO) and traditional feature selection methods implemented on classical computers.
+Here, we examine the performance differences between Quantum-based QUBO algorithms (including PDQUBO) \footnote{ In CTR datasets, where no explicit user–item interaction matrix is available, we adopt a representation-based adaptation of CQFS.
+Specifically, we compute item-level similarity in the learned embedding space of the CTR model and treat it as a latent collaborative signal, while content similarity is derived from the raw feature space.
+The alignment between these two similarity structures is incorporated into the QUBO coefficient construction, following the core principle of CQFS.} and traditional feature selection methods implemented on classical computers.
 Although current quantum hardware still faces significant limitations in solving real-world problems, making such comparisons less than completely fair, it is still worth exploring.
 Considering that feature selection tasks in recommender systems are primarily applied to CTR scenarios, we incorporated two widely used CTR datasets, Avazu and Criteo, and applied a 1:5 negative sampling strategy to the ICM dataset to better align it with CTR tasks.
 Additionally, we replaced the base models with DeepFM~\cite{guo2017deepfm} and FiBiNET~\cite{huang2019fibinet}, both implemented using the DeepCTR framework, and changed the evaluation metric from nDCG to AUC (Area under the curve) to better suit the CTR context.
 The dataset partitioning follows the approach outlined in Sec.~\ref{sec:dataset}.
 For traditional feature selection methods, we employed the benchmark proposed in ERASE~\cite{jia2024erase} with default parameters to generate feature rankings.
 For QUBO algorithms on quantum architectures, to reduce the randomness inherent in solving quadratic problems, we repeated the selection process five times and adopted the feature selection results corresponding to the smallest $Y$ value.
 Subsequently, the selected features were used to retrain the base models, instead of reusing the pre-trained model parameters as in previous experiments.
 To be fair, all hyperparameters of the retrained base models were kept consistent, including a fixed batch size of 1024 and an L2 regularization coefficient of 1e-5.